Jaysolanki15/Automated-choice-filling-suggestion-module-based-on-various-parameters-for-the-admission/README.md

-# This project is an problem statement of SSIP smart gujarat hackathon given by the ACPC.
-# Project will be availble when hackathon will officially over.
+# This project is based on a problem statement given by ACPC under the SSIP Smart Gujarat Hackathon.
+The project details and code will be made available once the hackathon officially concludes.